Imymab/FA-AraBERT-Classifier/README.md

 * [FA-AraBERTv2](https://huggingface.co/imaneumabderahmane/Arabertv2-classifier-FA) is built on AraBERTv2-base and requires an explicit preprocessing step based on the Farasa segmenter to ensure consistency with its pre-training configuration.

-Both models were fine-tuned for binary sequence classification to distinguish first-aid related queries from non–first-aid queries.
+Both models were fine-tuned for binary sequence classification to distinguish first-aid related queries from non first-aid queries.

 ## Dataset

 The FA-AraBERT classifiers were trained and evaluated on the FALAH-Mix dataset, which contains 1,028 Arabic question–answer pairs.
-The dataset exhibits a strong class imbalance, with approximately 90% non–first-aid queries and 10% first-aid queries.
+The dataset exhibits a strong class imbalance, with approximately 90% non first-aid queries and 10% first-aid queries.
 The data were split into training, development, and test sets while preserving the original class distribution.

-To mitigate class imbalance, the training set was augmented with additional first-aid samples from external datasets, including the Mayo Clinic First Aid dataset and the AHD dataset.
+To mitigate class imbalance, the training set was augmented with additional first-aid samples from external datasets, including the Mayo Clinic First-Aid dataset and the AHD dataset.
 This resulted in a balanced training set of 1,184 samples, while the development and test sets remained unchanged.

 <table border="1" align="center">
   <tr>